RandomStudio/random-studio/src/pages/projects/interactive-retail-fixture-for-tommy-hilfiger.md

 templateKey: Project
 title: Interactive retail fixture for Tommy Hilfiger
 intro: >-
-  While Tommy Hilfiger’s Kids’ Collection is extensive, it is usually only available in a handful of their larger stores.
-Without taking up limited floor space or introducing new stock, how can you make people aware that the collection even exists?
+  While the Tommy Hilfiger Kids’ Collection is extensive, it is usually only available in a handful of their stores.
+Without taking up too much floor space or introducing new stock, how could you make people aware that this collection exists?
 Through play.

   We drew on our two areas of specialisation – experiential installations and retail platforms – to create an interactive store fixture that provides a solution to the puzzle: the Tommy Hilfiger Kids Machine.
 priority: 7.5
 thumbnail:
   image: /img/thumbnail_kidsmachine.png